Date of Birth: 23/11/89

-Farrell came in weighing 150.25lb and manager Steve Wood believes Farrell needs to get nearer to Super-Lightweight to make an impression.
+Farrell came in weighing 150.25lb and manager Steve Wood insisted Farrell needed to get nearer to Super-Lightweight to make an impression.

 The pair clashed in their home city at the Echo Arena in November 2019, and the expected war was cut short after four rounds when Farrell was badly cut following a clash of heads.

-The scheduled ten-rounder went to the scorecards and Dodd who was narrowly ahead on the judges’ cards snatched an inconclusive win although the fight hadn’t truly got going.
+The scheduled ten-rounder went to the scorecards and Dodd who was narrowly ahead on the judges’ cards snatched a inconclusive win although the fight hadn’t truly got going.

 ‘Fazza’ won his first 13 fights, and the future looked bright in October 2016 when he captured a majority verdict against Algerian born Belgian Farid Hakimi to win the vacant WBA International title.